- CA ANZ co-hosts Prime Minister Jacinda Ardern at a sold-out event commemorating 125 years of women’s suffrage in New Zealand.

 Chartered Accountants Australia and New Zealand (CA ANZ) this month played co-host to Prime Minister Jacinda Ardern at a sold-out event in Gisborne marking 125 years of women's suffrage in New Zealand.

-The New Zealand PM kicked off the country's suffrage commemorations as guest speaker at a special breakfast held by the NZ Federation of Business and Professional Women and CA ANZ.
+The New Zealand PM and Labour Party leader kicked off the country's suffrage commemorations as guest speaker at a special breakfast held by the NZ Federation of Business and Professional Women and CA ANZ.

 In New Zealand over 60 percent of our provisional members are now women.
 By contrast only 7 percent of our members aged over 70 are women.